-- 1. Ability to analyze and critically examine existing programs in disaster management regarding vulnerability, risk and capacity at different levels - 2.
-Ability to understand and choose the appropriate activities and tools and set up priorities to build a coherent and adapted disaster management plan - 3.
-Ability to understand various mechanisms and consequences of human induced disasters for the participatory role of engineers in disaster management - 4.
-To understand the impact on various elements affected by the disaster and to suggest and apply appropriate measures for the same - 5.
+- 1. Analyze and critically examine existing programs in disaster management regarding vulnerability, risk and capacity at different levels - 2.
+Understand and choose the appropriate activities and tools and set up priorities to build a coherent and adapted disaster management plan - 3.
+Understand various mechanisms and consequences of human induced disasters for the participatory role of engineers in disaster management - 4.
+Understand the impact on various elements affected by the disaster and to suggest and apply appropriate measures for the same - 5.
 Develop an awareness of the chronological phases of disaster preparedness, response and relief operations for formulating effective disaster management plans and ability to understand various participatory approaches/strategies and their application in disaster management